-The National Observatory of Athens has been established in Greece as a research institute offering, among other things, operational Earth Observation services for disaster management of forest wildfires.
-In this paper, we present the main activities of the BEYOND Center of Excellence run by NOA, related to fire detection, fire monitoring and rapid mapping, along with damage assessment services using satellite remote sensing techniques supported by state-of-the-art information technologies.
-The focus lies in integrating fully automatic processing chains into dedicated systems that offer stakeholders online access to robust, accurate and fully operational Web-based tools to assist the Emergency Response and Emergency Support actions.
+The National Observatory of Athens (NOA) has been established in Greece as a research institute offering, among other things, operational Earth Observation services for disaster management of forest wildfires.
+In this paper, we present the main activities of NOA related to fire detection, fire monitoring and rapid mapping, along with damage assessment services using satellite remote sensing techniques supported by state-of-the-art information technologies.
+The focus lies in integrating fully automatic processing chains into dedicated systems that offer stakeholders online access to robust, accurate and fully operational Web-based tools to assist their Emergency Response and Emergency Support actions.